-Schedule an appointment with your advisor by calling 907-474-6844, stopping by our office or scheduling online via Blackboard (see below).
+Schedule an appointment with your advisor by calling 907-474-6844, stopping by our office or scheduling online via Canvas (see below).
 We recommend scheduling regular check-in times with your advisor so that you are in the habit of meeting with them.

-How to schedule an appointment via Blackboard
+How to schedule an appointment via Canvas

-To schedule an appointment, click on an advisor’s schedule button below, or log into Blackboard and select the “TRIO Student Support Services” class, then “Schedule Advising” on the left-hand side and select your advisor.
-Since our advisors’ schedules change so quickly, we are unable to schedule appointments via email.
+To schedule an appointment, click on an advisor’s schedule button below, or log into Canvas and select the “Student Support Services (TRIO)” course, then click “Modules” on the left-hand side.
+Under the first section titled "Advising" you will see your advisor's booking link.
+Since advisor schedules can change quickly, we are unable to schedule appointments via email.

 I began my career at UAF in the Office of the Registrar as a records clerk in fall 2011 and continued working on campus as a student employee throughout my undergraduate degree in history.
 I joined the TRIO Student Support Services team in 2012, and I thoroughly enjoy helping first-generation and limited-income students and students who experience disabilities work toward their educational goals.
 As a first-generation/limited-income student, I came to Alaska from Washington as part of the Upward Bound math/science program, participating in a total of three federally funded TRIO programs.
 My master's degree in Arctic and Northern studies will be completed this summer, with a focus on cultural history and higher education in the Pacific Northwest.